|Values are valid only on day of printing.|

-Detection and diagnosis of chronic hepatitis C virus infection
+Detection and diagnosis of chronic hepatitis C virus infection in symptomatic patients

 Hepatitis C virus (HCV) is recognized as the cause of most cases of post-transfusion hepatitis and is a significant cause of morbidity and mortality worldwide.
 In the United States, HCV infection is quite common, with an estimated 3.5 to 4 million chronic HCV carriers.